nhbatdorf/CrapsSimulator/README.md

 To Do List:

+[Tested and Approved!]
 Test random number generator and get correct probabilities for rolling one die and then two dice.

 Create GUI that is responsive and easy to use that caters to a fast paced data entry/display environment.